 Dual Source Transmission Substation

 In the case of Dual Source Transmission Substation, fault in the power network doesn’t impact the transmission.
-Means, the alternate source takes control of the transmission process and primary source gets to recovery mode.
+This means, the alternate source takes control of the transmission process and the primary source gets to recovery mode.
 When both sources work together, they can supply the power to multiple destinations.